Benchmarks and Challenges in Pose Estimation for Egocentric Hand Interactions with Objects: Results and analysis

 \subsection{Results}

-Here we benchmark results of valid submissions for \sota comparison in \assembly and \arctic as well as other more recent baselines.
+Here, we benchmark results of valid submissions for \sota comparison in \assembly and \arctic and other more recent baselines.
 In particular, for \assembly, we report egocentric hand pose estimation results.
 For \arctic, we report results for the allocentric and egocentric test sets.